-Andy Wright has 20 years experience leading global health programmes improving the lives of people in the developing world.
-Andy’s early career includes project management of capital projects within the petrochemical construction industry, roles in marketing and business development, and project management consultancy.
+Andy Wright has 20 years of experience leading global health programmes improving the lives of people in the developing world.
+Andy’s early career includes project management of capital projects within the petrochemical construction industry, business development and project management consultancy.

 As Vice President of Global Health Programmes at GSK, Andy was responsible for leading the team implementing GSK’s portfolio of donation and grant making programmes aimed at improving the health of underserved people in the developing world.
 These included the donation of albendazole for neglected tropical diseases, a partnership with Comic Relief to combat Malaria, a partnership with Save the Children improving the lives of children in Africa and Asia, training of health workers in 40 Least Developed Countries, partnerships to strengthen academic institutions, humanitarian response and programmes to improve access to medicines.

-Andy has travelled extensively to over 60 countries, including more than 30 in South America, Africa, Asia and the Pacific, to visit programmes supported by GSK.
+Andy has travelled extensively, in particular to many countries in the developing world, to visit programmes supported by GSK.